just me

 Hi!
 I'm Meg!

 I am a Postdoctoral Research Scholar at the Insitute of Astrophysics, Foundation for Research and Technology - Hellas (IA - FORTH; Heraklion, Crete, Greece) and a Research Scientist at the University of Connecticut (UConn).
-I got my undergraduate degree from Michigan State, where I was also a post-baccalaureate researcher for a year.
-I earned my MSc from UConn in 2022 and my PhD in 2025, during that time I was an NSF Graduate Research Fellow.
-My thesis is entitled "Timing is Everything: Single and Binary Quasars in Massive Time-Domain Surveys".
+I got my undergraduate degree from Michigan State University in 2019, where I was also a post-baccalaureate researcher for a year until 2020.
+I earned my MSc from UConn in 2022 and my PhD in 2025, during that time I was an NSF Graduate Research Fellow and Blonder Research Fellow.
+My PhD thesis was entitled "Timing is Everything: Single and Binary Quasars in Massive Time-Domain Surveys".
 You can see my CV here.

 Looking for resources?